Add option to glidecondor_addDN to auto-extract cert DN

-#4 Updated by Parag Mhashilkar almost 7 years ago
+#4 Updated by Parag Mhashilkar about 7 years ago

 So what if a version of openssl starts spitting out dn without newline?
 The current code will break but if you use strip() you are covered.
 Also I dont know of anyone that does string matching of dn with trailing spaces.
 I would say it was not a good decision to allow trailing spaces in DN, but thats not upto me now.

-#7 Updated by Parag Mhashilkar almost 7 years ago
+#7 Updated by Parag Mhashilkar about 7 years ago

 extract_DN() is broken for rfc proxies and needs to be fixed.

 My test giving it rfc proxy returned